5 Safe Balance Exercises for Seniors Who Use a Walker

 Keep a sturdy chair nearby and have them sit and take breaks when they get tired.
 Let them know that they shouldn't do any exercise that causes pain.

-If your older adult is especially frail or wobbly, use an inexpensive gait belt for extra safety.
+If your older adult is especially frail or unsteady, consider using an inexpensive gait belt for added safety and stability.

 Encourage them to keep doing the exercises with you at their side – they will gain strength over time.

-For all exercises, your older adult should stand at their walker, holding the handles.
+For all of these balance exercises, an older adult should stand at their walker, holding the handles.

 If the walker has brakes, make sure they’re engaged.
-And ask your older adult not to lean or put too much weight on the walker and cause it to slide.
+And ask your older adult not to lean or put too much weight on the walker, which could cause it to slide.

-If you’re concerned that the walker could roll forward, position it against a wall, couch, or similarly strong barrier to keep it from moving.
+If you’re concerned that the walker could roll forward, position it against a wall, couch, or a similarly sturdy barrier to prevent it from moving.

-In addition, place a sturdy, non-slip chair directly behind your older adult in case they get tired or lose their balance and need to sit suddenly (as seen in the video, 1 min 10 sec).
+Additionally, place a sturdy, non-slip chair directly behind your older adult in case they become tired or lose their balance and need to sit down suddenly (as seen in the video at 1 min 10 sec).

 Exercise 1 (1:22 in video)